-Submitted by: Jim Tanner
+Submitted by: Maria Capaldo

-Cultivation is similar to haworthia, although perhaps slightly drier.
+Cultivation is similar to Haworthia, although perhaps slightly drier.
 Many Astroloba are slow to grow and to offset.
 They take very little frost, and need a good drainage.

 LATIN LOOKUP – Loquerisne Latine (Do you speak Latin)?